Foods to Improve Blood Flow

-Ever felt your toes tingle, or your calf cramp up when you’re halfway to the top of a mountain peak?
+Have you ever felt your toes tingle or your calf cramp up when you’re halfway to the top of a mountain peak?
 Poor blood flow to these areas of the body could be contributing to muscle cramps or a numbness feeling in your toes or fingers.
-Improved blood flow, or circulation of blood, oxygen, and nutrients throughout the body benefits your hard-working muscles by reducing inflammation.
-We naturally have short-term inflammation in our bodies from exercising.
-Reducing inflammation, especially on strenuous backcountry hikes or multi-pitch climbs can help your muscles recover faster to take on your next strenuous day.
-Not only does better circulation benefit your muscles, but it also strengthens your heart and lungs.
-Ever get to a new destination and your breath is what’s preventing you from going faster?
-Improved blood flow can help when altitude changes are significant.
+By eating foods to improve blood flow, your body benefits from reduced inflammation in your muscles and a reduced feeling of fatigue.

-Eating Fruits and Vegetables in the Backcountry:
+Eating Fruits and Vegetables to Improve Blood Flow

 - Dehydrated dark leafy greens, broccoli, peppers, carrots, sweet potatoes, squash